How Long Does a Mortgage Preapproval Letter Last?

 What Is a Mortgage Preapproval?

-A mortgage preapproval is a document from a lender indicating you are conditionally approved for a mortgage loan—up to a specific amount—to buy a house.
+A mortgage preapproval is a document from a lender indicating you are conditionally approved for a mortgage loan up to a specific amount to buy a house.
 It usually specifies the type of loan you qualify for and the interest rate the lender would charge you upon completion of a full mortgage application.

 Applying for preapproval is essentially the same as applying for a mortgage.
 Your lender will assess your income, assets, debt and employment history, and review your credit report and credit score.
 Keep in mind, preapproval should only be viewed as a preliminary document.
-This means your lender will not fully approve your loan or finalize terms until they verify information about you and any other borrowers on the loan application as well as the property you wish to buy.
+This means your lender will not fully approve your loan or finalize terms until they verify information about you and any other borrowers on the loan application as well as property you wish to buy.

 A mortgage preapproval letter is valuable because it attests to your ability to follow through on a purchase offer.
 It can provide a significant advantage in competitive housing markets: When a seller is considering several similar offers for a home, a bidder with preapproved financing may have an edge over others who do not, on the grounds that your ability to secure financing is more certain than that of rival bidders.
 In hot housing markets, sellers may only consider offers from prospective buyers who are already preapproved for a loan.